-Figure 2 shows a slightly more complex MSST network, with four bridges (A, B, C, and D) that support a Symmetric VLAN Set (SVS).
-At the top of figure the entire network is shown (or at least as much of it that interest us) together with the cuts in the physical topology that ensure that each of the four trees (and therefore the corresponding VLANs) rooted at those bridges provides a fully connected (spanning) loop-free (tree) active topology.
-Each of the four active topologies are shown lower in the figure.
-Looking at the active topology for tree A and its VLAN (or VLANs) it is easy to see that there is no cut in that topology for B's tree between A and B, for C's tree between A and C, or for D's tree between A and D. This can be confirmed by checking the active topologies for each of those trees, verifying that there is full symmetric connectivity between each pair of bridges in the SVS.
+Figure 2 shows a more complex network, with four bridges (A, B, C, and D) supporting a single Shortest Path VLAN.
+At the top of the figure the entire network is shown (or at least as much of it that interest us) together with the cuts in the active topology that ensure that each of the four trees (shown lower in the figure) rooted at those bridges provides a fully connected (spanning) loop-free (tree) active topology.
+Looking at the active topology for tree A and its VID (or VIDs) it is easy to see that there is no cut in that topology for B's tree between A and B, for C's tree between A and C, or for D's tree between A and D. This can be confirmed by checking the active topologies for each of those trees, verifying that there is full symmetric connectivity between each pair of bridges.